3s-rg-codes/HyperFaaS/test/README.md

 Requirements:

-- running docker compose version of HyperFaaS
+- running docker compose version of  full HyperFaaS (full-compose.yaml in root directory)
 - environment variables set for the addresses of the load balancer, worker, and database
 - Images:
   - "hyperfaas-hello:latest"